marioSilvestri3/capstone-objectives-1-2-3/objective-1-business-understanding-report.md

 ### Vision

 TelCo leadership wants to invest in its internal data science capabilities, but first needs to prove out the value of data science with a pilot project.
-This proposed project and data product will demonstrate the potential value of data science in solving business problems and delivering value by analyzing data and developing a predictive model that identifies customers at high risk of churning, enabling the company to prevent customer churn.
+This proposed project and data product will demonstrate the value of data science for solving business problems and delivering value by analyzing data and developing a predictive model that identifies customers at high risk of churn, enabling the company to understand and prevent customer churn.

 ### Requirements